LastLeaf/node-fastcgi-client/README.md

 # node-fastcgi-client

-A FastCGI client implementation in Node.js, mainly designed for cummunication with PHP.
+A FastCGI client implementation in Node.js, mainly designed for communication with PHP.

 # Development Status